Nyumat/The-TikTok-Bot/README.md

 ```
 *Once you do this you'll finally be good to go!*

-### Keep in mind - the code is still being refactored and will NOT be functioning yet.

 # To-Do's:

 - [ ] Add GUI to the script so that threads can be user limited.